sahil27x/CaptionBot-Image-Caption-Generator/README.md

 <br>

 ### 5. Merging the caption with the respective images
 * The next step involves merging the captions with the respective images so that they can be used for training.
-Here we are only taking the first caption of each image from the dataset as it becomes complicated to train with all 5 of them.

 ### 6. Splitting the data for training and testing
 The tokenized captions along with the image data are split into training, test and validation sets as required and are then pre-processed as required for the input for the model.